ruggiero/clustep/README.md

       --dm-core    The same, but for the dark matter.
       --dm-only    Generates an initial conditions file containing only dark matter.
+      --gas-only   No dark matter, only gas.
+The potential of the dark matter profile supplied is still used when calculating the temperatures.
       -o init.dat  The name of the output file.

 ### profiles.py